United Self-Defense Forces of Colombia: 2005: Legal framework and controversy

-After many public and private discussions through mid-to-late 2004, in early 2005, a number of congressmen, including Senator Rafael Pardo and Gina Parody (traditionally holding pro-government positions) and Wilson Borja (a former leftwing labor leader who survived a paramilitary assassination attempt back in 2000) among others, independently presented a multiparty draft bill that, according to several observers such as Colombian and international NGOs (including Human Rights Watch), indicates a substantial improvement (compared to the government's previous initiatives) in meeting the necessary conditions of adequately dismantling paramilitarism and reducing impunity.
-Among these sectors, there is a semblance of a broad consensus in support of this bill.
+After many public and private discussions through mid-to-late 2004, in early 2005 a number of congressmen, including Senator Rafael Pardo and Gina Parody (traditionally holding pro-government positions) and Wilson Borja (a former left-wing labor leader, who survived a paramilitary assassination attempt in 2000), among others, independently presented a multiparty draft bill that, according to several observers such as Colombian and international NGOs (including Human Rights Watch), indicated a substantial improvement compared to the government's previous initiatives in meeting the necessary conditions of adequately dismantling paramilitarism and reducing impunity.
+Among those sectors, there was a semblance of a broad consensus in support of this bill.

 Congressional discussion on the subject was set to begin on February 15, 2005, but suffered several delays.
-The Colombian government's own official draft had apparently gradually incorporated several of the provisions in the Pardo, Parody and Borja proposal, but a number of disagreements remained, which would be the source for further debate on the subject.
-Other congressmen, including supporters of the government, also begun to present their own draft projects.
+The Colombian government's own official draft had apparently gradually incorporated several of the provisions in the Pardo, Parody, and Borja proposal, but a number of disagreements remained, which would be the source for further debate on the subject.
+Other congressmen, including supporters of the government, also began to present their own draft projects.

-On February 23, the top AUC leaders published an online document on their webpage which stated that they will not submit to a legal framework that, in their own words, would force them to suffer through an undue humiliation that their leftwing guerrilla foes would not contemplate for themselves.
-They also declared that they are in favor of laws that will allow their fighters to return to civilian and productive lives in a fair, peaceful and equitable manner.
+On February 23, the top AUC leaders published an online document on their webpage which stated they would not submit to a legal framework that, in their own words, would force them to suffer through an undue humiliation that their left-wing guerrilla foes would not contemplate for themselves.
+They also declared that they were in favor of laws that would allow their fighters to return to civilian and productive lives in a fair, peaceful, and equitable manner.
 In the absence of such conditions, they claimed that the consequence would be the end of the negotiations and their preferring to face the prospect of continuing "war and death".
-A government communique answered that the AUC should not put pressure on Congress, the media or the Executive on the matter of the legal framework, and that they would have five days to leave the Ralito zone if they chose to quit the talks.
+A government communique responded that the AUC should not put pressure on Congress, the media, or the Executive on the matter of the legal framework, and that they would have five days to leave the Ralito zone if they chose to quit the talks.
 The AUC later reduced the tone of its earlier remarks.

-On April 11, an AUC spokesman repeated their claims that the current proposal for amnesty was too harsh primarily because it still allowed extradition for drug charges.
+On April 11, an AUC spokesman repeated their claims that the current proposal for amnesty was too harsh, primarily because it still allowed extradition for drug charges.